rnmapbox/maps/docs/Atmosphere.md

 ### Description

-The transition affecting any changes to this layer’s range propery.
+The transition affecting any changes to this layer’s range property.

 ### Type